RU EN

 Important information

-We kindly ask tourists to treat both local residents and other tourists respectfully, not to make photographs of people without their permission, and not to visit public areas in a state of alcoholic intoxication.
+We kindly ask tourists to treat both local residents and other tourists respectfully, not to take photographs of people without their permission, and not to visit public areas in a state of alcoholic intoxication.